The 1.2 million acre Grand Canyon National Park is one of America’s earliest national parks and was established in February of 1919.

 There are many escorted Grand Canyon Tours available to help you make the most out of your visit to the Grand Canyon.
 If you plan on doing a self-guided tour you should plan your route and cover as many interesting places in the park as possible.
-The best way to enjoy the many tourist opportunities offered is by staying at the Grand Canyon lodge or camping for a few days inside the park.
+The best way to enjoy the many tourist opportunities offered is by staying at one of the Grand Canyon hotels and lodges or camping for a few days inside the park.

 Grand Canyon Activities